Progetto-ItaCa/Progetto-ItaCa.github.io/pages/course-eng.md

 With few notable exceptions, Italian university lack a course whose main topic is the language of categories; students usually learn [functorial language](https://ncatlab.org/nlab/files/GrothendieckIntroductionLangageFonctoriel1965.pdf) because it's needed as part of a different topic, algebraic geometry, homological algebra, ring theory.
 There's no trace of a course "tidying up" the students' mathematical knowledge, unifying the concepts through the few, fundamental ideas of structural mathematics.

 Our background is quite diverse; we aim to make this course as interdisciplinary as it can possibly be.
 The course will be taught in Italian, to bring here as many students as possible, but also to establish a precedent, and to build a nomenclature allowing to _do category theory in Italian_.

+Refer to the [Italian version](/course.md) of this page for updates on the structure of the course.